 One person’s trash is another’s treasure, right?
 Well, websites like Freecycle, Gumtree and Craigslist have gadgets and gizmos aplenty!
 Keeping a regular eye out for what’s available is a great way to boost creativity too, and could inspire your next theme, venue design or entertainment.
 What started life as “100 free copies of What Car of the year Magazine 1979’, could turn into the perfect backdrop for an awards panel, or the ceiling of your backstage bar!
 Just don’t spend too much time scrolling – the lure of procrastination is real.

 You need cost effective event signage, gumtreeuser72 needs to giveaway spare wood – it’s a match made in cyber-space!

 One of the many perks of working within the events community is that there are so many wonderful people in it…and we can guarantee we don’t all approach the same task in the same way.
 When working with lots of teams and people from varied disciplines, you never know what kind of skill sharing opportunities may present themselves.
 How to design your stage to maximise crowd control?
 Where to get the best deals on equipment?
 Whatever it is, word of mouth is wonderful, so get talking and you’ll soon discover new tips and tricks from your peers that can work for you too.

 6. Embrace new technology

-It is likely that you are already doing two or more of the tasks that we’ve just mentioned, maybe without even realising it, so why not map out how they can all work in harmony?
+It is likely that you are already doing two or more of these tasks, maybe without even realising it.
+So why not map out how they can all work in harmony?
 When thinking about how best to assign your event budget, consider the following:

 ✓ Do I have insights from previous events to help with planning?